Adventures at Capilano Suspension Bridge Park

 The Capilano Suspension Bridge Park was a mixture of adventure and learning about culture, nature and this area’s history.
 We’re glad we spent a few hours to revisit this park with the kids.
 They really enjoyed their visit and the improvements we saw were worth a trip here.
 It’s a great family-friendly destination all year.

-Visiting Capilano Suspension Bridge and Park Basics and Tips
+Tips for Visiting Capilano Suspension Bridge and Park

 - Tickets (in Canadian dollars as of Feb.
 2015): Adults $32.95; Seniors 65+ $30.95; Children (6-12) $12; Children under 6 years old are Free.
 Show your AAA or CAA card for a 10% discount.
 Tickets can be purchased online.